MishkaLemur9898/musical-spork/README.md

 Again, this is one of my very first projects, so I'm looking for ways to improve it.
 Any comments about the project will be welcomed

+NOTE THAT the music files should be mp3 files